11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 24 to 70 millimeters is the best range for wedding photography.

-The range will be wide enough for covering group shorts or narrow enough to do a portrait from the 24 focal distance, which is wider, to the 70, which already could also be classified as a telephoto.
+The range will be wide enough for covering group shorts or narrow enough to do a portrait from the 24 focal distance, which is wider, to the 70, which could also be classified as a telephoto.

-So the 70 will give you an excellent blurry background, depending on where you’re shooting from or where the subject is.
+So, the 70 will give you an excellent blurry background, depending on where you’re shooting from or where the subject is.

 In my first 10 weddings, I had only this lens.

-I didn’t have a second camera; I didn’t have a telephoto, I didn’t have a macro, I didn’t have anything else.
+I didn’t have a second camera; I didn’t have a telephoto; I didn’t have a macro; I didn’t have anything else.

 This is good enough to help you start your wedding photography business and is good enough to shoot all day long.